tower1229/countdown-chrome/docs/store-description.md

 ### Privacy First

 Your privacy is paramount.
 New Countdown Timer operates entirely locally and does not collect or transmit any personal data.
-Your custom timer settings are securely stored and synchronized using Chrome's built-in storage and sync APIs.
+Your custom timer settings are securely stored and synchronized using browser's built-in storage and sync APIs.

 ### Lightweight & Efficient